freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-075.md

 # --description--

-You might have noticed the _heart_ emoji lost its color.
+If you look closely, the _heart_ emoji is slightly different.
 This is because some of the character's properties were overridden by the `font-weight` style of `bold`.

 Fix this, by targetting the `div` with the heart emoji, and setting its `font-weight` to its original value.